sheepsixteen/spacesheep/_posts/2020-07-13-i-know-html-now-what.md

   - The file must be able to be viewed from anywhere. **This means that you can't just host it on localhost on your computer.**

-  - The file should be showed as rendered html, not just the raw file. ([How does the browser know?](https://stackoverflow.com/questions/3828352/what-is-a-mime-type#:~:text=A%20MIME%20type%20is%20a,extensions%20do%20on%20Microsoft%20Windows.))
+  - The file should be shown as rendered html, not just the raw file. ([How does the browser know?](https://stackoverflow.com/questions/3828352/what-is-a-mime-type#:~:text=A%20MIME%20type%20is%20a,extensions%20do%20on%20Microsoft%20Windows.))

   - You can't spend **any** money.